Bolitotherus: Reproductive behavior

+Oviposition

+Unlike many darkling beetles, they tend to lay fewer eggs at a time, often only laying one egg per mate or even one egg per mating season.
+Their mating season usually lasts from June to August.
+The beetles very rarely lay more than one egg at a time, but on average can lay 8-12 eggs in a season.
+Eggs are only laid between June and August, which leads to a very limited number of offspring depending on how often females mate.

+Forked fungus beetle eggs are often laid in clutches of only one, but they can be laid in groups of egg capsules.
+These capsules are usually ovular in shape.
+They are usually 3.8 mm wide and 2.7 mm in width.
+The individual eggs within the capsule are translucent, approximately 2 mm long and 1mm wide.
+The eggs are white with raised darker spots.

+The eggs themselves can take anywhere between one and four weeks to hatch, but usually only take two.
+Post-hatching, the larvae take 5 days before they leave their egg capsules and go into the fungus they were laid upon.

+Mating

 Bolitotherus cornutus adults perform reproductive behaviors on the surfaces of fruiting bodies of their host fungus.
 Mating pairs engage in a courtship ritual in which the male grips the female's elytra, with his thorax over the end of her abdomen.
 Courtship often lasts several hours, and is a necessary precursor to copulation.
 During a copulation attempt, the male reverses position on top of the female so that both individuals point the same direction and their abdomens are aligned.
 If the courtship is successful, the female opens her anal sternite and copulation takes place.
-Following copulation, the male remains on top, facing the same direction as the female, and mate-guards her.
+Following copulation, the male remains on top, facing the same direction as the female and mate-guards her.
 The male remains in this position for several hours, preventing other males from courting the female.
 Later, the female will deposit single eggs on the upper surface of a host fungus, then cover each egg with a distinctive dark brown oval of frass.
 When the eggs hatch, the larvae burrow into and consume the fungus, in which they later pupate before emerging as adults.

-Parasites

-Some larvae die after attack by an uncharacterized parasitic fungus, or when parasitized by a braconid wasp, Eubadizon orchesiae, that makes a light yellow silken cocoon in the body of the larva.
+Mate searching behavior

+For B. cornutus, males need to attract females.
+Females have the ability to selectively open and close their anal plate in order to entirely physically block males.
+This means that many males need to present themselves for female selection.
+Males can convince females to mate with them by having territorial control over large fungal brackets.
+Females need as much food as possible for their offspring, and so females are more likely to be attracted to males who have a larger fungus.